Elinayap/CW2024/README.md

 Updates the level by randomly spawning bombs based on a mathematical probability and handling bomb collisions using the bombCollision() method.
 ---
 ### **LevelViewLevelThree class:**
 This class is derived from the original LevelViewLevelTwo code, with no modifications made.
-It is located in the com.example.demo.levels package.
+It is located in the com.example.demo.view package.
 ---
 ### **GameState class:**
 GameState manage the game’s state across different levels and interactions.
 It tracks the users health, shop purchases and other game variables.
 This class is located in the com.example.demo.GameState package.